MeRupamGanguly/interview-preparation/AWS.md

 ```
 # Lambda
 Want to trigger the Lambda through an HTTP request so need AWS API Gateway
+Lambda doesn’t natively expose an HTTP endpoint.
+API Gateway acts as the front door, letting users or apps call your Lambda via standard HTTP methods (GET, POST, etc.).
+The handler in an AWS Lambda function is essentially the entry point—the method that gets executed when your function is invoked.
 ```go
 func handler(req events.APIGatewayProxyRequest) events.APIGatewayProxyResponse {
     fileName:= request.QueryStringParameters["file"] // Query parameter for file name